AI-SDC/ACRO/docs/source/support.rst

 **Technical Details:**
 - ACRO suppresses, and reports the reason why, the value of an aggregation statistic (mean, median, variance, etc.) for any cell is deemed to be sensitive
 - The current version of ACRO supports the three most common tests for sensitivity: ensuring the number of contributors is above a frequency threshold, and testing for dominance via N-K rules
-- **N-K Rule**: A dominance test where if the top N contributors account for more than K% of the total, the cell is considered disclosive
-- **Frequency Threshold**: Cells with fewer than a specified number of contributors are suppressed
-- All thresholds are configurable via YAML configuration files
-- For detailed methodology, see our `research paper <https://doi.org/10.1109/TP.2025.3566052>`_
 - Automatic flagging of negative or missing values for human review

 **Example Use Cases:**